banekondic1996/Extended-History---Chrome/README.md

 -Export and import history and bookmarks
 -Export session tabs and see previous sessions
--Quick access to recent history by pressing extension button -Change accent colors if you are into that
--Delete history per day, based on filter, or selection -Option to periodically save session as html file -Keep history more then 90 days
+-Quick access to recent history by pressing extension button -Change accent colors and wallpapers with glass like UI if you are into that -Delete history per day, based on filter, or selection -Option to periodically save session as html file -Keep history more then 90 days